UdaniSoo/Cucumber-with-Java/README.md

 It's the basic structure of Page object model (POM) where all Web Elements of the AUT and the method that operate on these Web Elements are maintained inside a class file.A task like verification should be separate as part of Test methods.

+## What is the Page Factory model?

+## Summary

+- Page Object Model is an Object Repository design pattern in Selenium WebDriver.
+- POM creates our testing code maintainable, reusable.
+- Page Factory is an optimized way to create object repository in POM concept.
+- AjaxElementLocatorFactory is a lazy load concept in Page Factory pattern to identify WebElements only when they are used in any operation.